 Thomas Keller and Ad HocIn all of my research and trial and error, I have learned the most from Thomas Keller’s chicken broth recipe, found in one of my favorite cookbooks, Ad Hoc at Home.

 It’s from his most casual restaurant that was inspired by what the staff ate every day, meaning the kind of food you and I eat at home.

 He wanted to make it the very best home cooking possible.
 You might know Thomas Keller as one of the most renowned chefs in the world, legendary for The French Laundry which could cost $1000 for a meal.
 However, Ad Hoc is more my style, and the cookbook is one that anyone could cook from.
 His recipe is the one I studied the most, adding in peppercorns as suggested by Alice Waters.

 Why You Should Consider Making and Stockpiling Your Own Chicken Stock/Broth

 If Spinach Tiger had a restaurant, it would be much more along the Ad Hoc style, giving people the best home style cooking possible, preparing everything fresh, seasonal and simple.
-Chicken broth is the basic foundation for so many of these types of dishes, and while you may never be able to make five star food (me either), you can take your home cooking to five star delicious just taking a little time to get your basics down.
+Chicken broth is the basic foundation for so many of these types of dishes, and an important recipe to master.

 Once the broth is made, freeze it in silicone muffin cups, then store in freezer bags for up to three months.